Photo of author’s tent at Lake Helen.

 (For the first part of this story about a night on a solo backpack trip in the Bighorn Range, check out the previous post on the Adventure Blog.)

 Eventually, I drifted off to fitful sleep again until somewhere around midnight.
 That is when the coyotes stepped up for their role in the sadistic plan of the elks.
 Their howling began in earnest, filling the alpine valley with echoing sounds incompatible with sleep.
-As I lay awake, imagining the deal making that went on between the boogie-woogie bugle elks and the coyote glee club, I became aware of yet another new sound.
+As I lay awake, listening to the sounds of the boogie-woogie bugle elks and the coyote glee club, I became aware of yet another new sound.
 It was very close to my tent, and sounded like a large animal eating meadow grass.
 Rip, crunch, crunch, chew, chew.
 Repeatedly.
 I thought about this for a moment, with great intensity I might add, before deciding that most herbivores are not harmful to humans if left alone.
 I decided to leave it alone, roll over, and try to sleep.

 Stay tuned for the answer….